 The Panic of 1893 destroyed the mining industry as well as many of the small mining towns scattered throughout the San Juans.
 Silverton survived and by the turn of the century was growing again.
 With new workers arriving daily, housing and feeding the new residents was a respectable way to make a decent living.
 Bridget Hughes recognized this and in 1902 opened the Alma House (originally built in 1898), as a boarding house for miners.

 The exterior is beautiful in its simplicity.
-The foundation and first floor are constructed of native stone from Cement Creek with the upper floors timber framed.
-The grounds, comprising nearly a full block, have been beautifully landscaped by the new innkeepers with native wild flowers and a lush carpet of grass – perfect for weddings, receptions and family reunions.
+The foundation and first floor are constructed of native stone from Cement Creek with the upper floors timber-framed.
+The grounds, comprising nearly a full block, are beautifully landscaped – perfect for weddings, receptions, and family reunions.

-The interior has been carefully restored to its original glory with polished mahogany, period fixtures and exqusite antiques throughout.
+The interior is beautifully decorated with Victorian antiques.
 Entering the Alma House is like stepping back in time, only with all the comforts and conveniences of today.